Prison Workouts: The No Equipment Way to Transform Your Body

 Why should you use prison workouts?

 Use prison workouts because they’re versatile, don’t require equipment, and they work.
+A bodyweight workout can be performed anywhere, making it ideal for all situations.
 Plus, it’s always a good idea to expand on your skillset and build some mental toughness along with your fitness!

 Speed

 Prison workouts push the pace because they use bodyweight.
 They’ll keep you on the edge of what you can do across circuits or intervals, cycling exercises, so you can get a lot done in 10-15 minutes.
+A well-structured exercise routine can be adapted to any fitness level, ensuring both safety and progress.
 They’ll often teach you to push even when you’re tired, too, which is great for building time-efficiency.

 Learning to mix your workouts so that you’re always working hard on a fresh muscle group is perfect for this.
 Prison workouts often combine pushing, pulling, squatting, and core so that you’re always working hard, but can minimize rest.